AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/create-analytics-workspace.md

 Learn how to map data captured from an Adobe Experience Manager Site to metrics and dimensions in Adobe Analytics report suites.
 Learn how to build a detailed reporting dashboard using the Analysis Workspace feature of Adobe Analytics.

-## What you will build
+## What you are going to build {#what-build}

-The WKND marketing team wants to understand which Call to Action (CTA) buttons perform best on the home page.
-In this tutorial, we will create a new project in the Analysis Workspace to visualize the performance of different CTA buttons and understand user behavior on the site.
+The WKND marketing team is interested in knowing which `Call to Action (CTA)` buttons are performing the best on the home page.
+In this tutorial, create a project in the **Analysis Workspace** to visualize the performance of different CTA buttons and understand user behavior on the site.
 The following information gets captured using Adobe Analytics when a user clicks a Call to Action (CTA) button on the WKND home page.

 **Analytics Variables**